thisendout/cyclops/README.md

 * ```:write filename``` - Writes the source/commands to a file given the session type.

+* All other entered commands are executed against the current image and results are displayed, but the changes are not committed.
+You can `:commit` the change for the previous run, if desired.
+Use bare commands to experiment or explore the current environment.

 ## Output

 For each :run executed, sysrepl reports: